devsecops-workshop/workshop-guide/content/2-prepare-cluster/_index.md

 ## Install and Prepare CodeReady Workspaces (CRW)

+**Codeready Workspaces** is a browser-based IDE for Cloud Native Development.
+All the heavy lifting is done though a container running your workpsace on OpenShift.
+All you really need is a laptop.
+You can easily switch and setup customized environment, plugin, build tools and runtimes.
+So switching from one project context to another is as easy a switching a website.
+No more endless installation and configuration marathons on your dev laptop.
+It is already part your OpenShift subscription.
+If you want to find out more have a look [here]{https://www.redhat.com/en/technologies/jboss-middleware/codeready-workspaces}

 - Install the **Red Hat CodeReady Workspaces for Devfile v1 and v2** Operator from OperatorHub (not the Tech Preview one!) with default settings
 - Go to **Installed Operators -> CodeReady Workspaces** and create a new instance (**CodeReady Workspaces instance Specification**) using the default settings in the project `openshift-workspaces`
 - Wait until deployment has finished.
 This may take a couple of minutes as several components will be deployed.